The History of Translation

 Future of Translation

-With the help of famous translators around the world, translation has grown in efficiency and speed.
+With the help of famous translators worldwide, translation has improved efficiency and speed.
 Modern inventions like MT (machine translation) and CAT (computer-assisted translation) tools have increased in popularity as they offer quick and cost-effective results.
-Translation is now accessible within our fingertips with services, like Google Translate, and the internet provides an abundance of resources for instant translations at any hour of the day.
-But, while machine translations have come a long way in recent years, human translators are still more reliable and accurate.
-For business meetings and conference translations, it is best to work with a professional translation company to avoid costly translation mistakes.
+The translation is now accessible at our fingertips with services like Google Translate, and the internet provides abundant resources for instant translations at any hour of the day.